conexant/driverpatch/README.md

-# Conexant AudioSmart 4-Mic Development Kit driver Porting Guide.
+# Conexant AudioSmart 4-Mic Development Kit Driver Porting Guide.

 This page provides porting guidelines for Conexant AudioSmart Dev Kit.

 The folder rpi-patch/ contains driver patches are based on RPi kerenl branch "rpi-4.4.y" with kernel version 4.4.50 or commit id "e223d71ef728c559aa865d0c5a4cedbdf8789cfd"

-Please note that the patch mihgt be not applied cleanly if you are using different kernel version.
+Please note that the patch might be not applied cleanly if you are using different kernel version.
 Fot that case, you need to take look at what changes are in the patch, and add them to you kernel manually.

 Porting the driver requires the followig steps.